ChatGPT wants my job. It can’t (and it won’t) have it.

 So we are going to run more analyst events this year, having learnt what worked well.
 We’ll use them as markers to engage with analysts, but maniacally focus on engagements with analysts between times to keep them abreast of client developments and, just as importantly, listen to what they are seeing in the market.
 Analyst relations is always a two-way conversation, however you have it.

-Content writing – a personal story of love and indignation
+Content Writing: A personal story of love and indignation

 Time to read: 3 minutes

-Most professions attract people to them for a range of reasons.
-Law, for example, will attract those enticed by the potential earnings as much as it will attract those with an overwhelming desire to see justice done.
-Providing both do their jobs well, the motivation isn’t particularly important.
+Different professions attract people for different reasons.
+Law, for example, will attract those enticed by the potential earnings as much as it will attract those simply wanting to see justice done.
+Providing both parties do their jobs well, the motivation isn’t particularly important.
+Content writing, however, is a different beast.

 For the love of words